 * Do not report post-trauma Clinical Briefings with an EAP Clinician on your SF-86 (Security Clearance Renewal).
 It is not required.
 They are education sessions like EAP Trainings.

 * Do not report EAP marital, family or grief counseling on your SF-86.
 It is not required.

 * Read the "Release of Information" on the SF-86 before you sign it.
-Understand that there is only one question that may be asked about anyone’s EAP participation ("Is this person a threat to National Security?")
+Understand that there is only one question that may be asked by investigators about your EAP participation ("Is this person a threat to National Security?")

 * Call the EAP Headquarters Staff (202-307-8160) with any additional questions you have regarding your EAP Confidentiality.